Large System Analysis of Linear Precoding in Correlated MISO Broadcast Channels under Limited Feedback: Introduction

 In general, the rate maximizing linear precoder has no explicit form.
 Several iterative algorithms have been proposed in \cite{christensen2008weighted,shi2008rate}, but no global convergence has been proved.
-Still, these iterative algorithms have a high computational complexity which motivates the use of further suboptimal linear transmit filters (i.e. precoders), by imposing more structure into the filter design.
-A straightforward technique is to precode by the inverse of the channel matrix.
-This scheme is usually referred to as channel inversion or zero-forcing (ZF) \cite{caire2003achievable}.
-Similar to the approach pursued in the present contribution, the authors in \cite{hochwald2002space,viswanathan2003asymptotics} carry out a large system analysis assuming that the number of transmit antennas $M$ as well as the number of users $K$ grow large while their ratio $\beta\!\eqdef\!M/K$ remains bounded.
-It is shown in \cite{hochwald2002space} that for $\lim_M\beta\!>\!1$, ZF achieves a large fraction of the linear (w.r.t. $K$) sum rate growth.
-The work in \cite{peel2005vpt} extends the analysis in \cite{hochwald2002space} to the case $\beta\eqq 1$ and shows that the sum rate of ZF is constant in $K$ as $K\!\to\!\infty$; the linear sum rate growth is lost due to the large ratio of the maximum to minimum singular value of the channel matrix.
-The authors in \cite{peel2005vpt} counter this problem by introducing a regularization term into the inverse of the channel matrix.
-Under the assumption of large $K$ and for any rotationally-invariant channel distribution, \cite{peel2005vpt} derives the regularization term that maximizes the signal-to-interference plus noise ratio (SINR).
-In this article, the resulting regularized ZF (RZF) precoders are referred to as \textit{channel distortion-unaware} RZF (RZF-CDU), since their design assumes perfect channel state information at the transmitter (CSIT).
-It has been observed that the RZF-CDU is very similar to the transmit filter derived under the minimum mean square error (MMSE) criterion \cite{joham2002transmit} and both become identical in the large $K$ limit.
-Likewise, we will observe some similarities between RZF and MMSE filters when considering imperfect channel state information at the transmitter (CSIT).
+Still, these iterative algorithms have a high computational complexity which motivates the use of further suboptimal linear transmit filters (i.e., precoders), by imposing more structure into the filter design.
+A straightforward technique is to precode by the inverse of the channel.
+This scheme is referred to as channel inversion or zero-forcing (ZF) \cite{caire2003achievable}.